craftycorvid/Vanilla-Tweaks-Data-Fixer/README.md

 A datafixer mod to convert data stored by the [Vanilla Tweaks Armored Elytra Data Pack](https://vanillatweaks.net/picker/datapacks/) from the old NBT format(1.20.4 and below) to the new components format(1.20.5+)

 **NOTE** There's no official version of Armored Elytra for 1.20.5 yet.
 This currently converts to an unofficial port's format which will not be compatible with the official version.
-This mod will be updated to the match the official version once it is released.
+This mod will be updated to match the official version once it is released.

 ## How to use this mod
 1. **MAKE A BACKUP OF YOUR WORLD!**